bm1216/b64/README.md

 The difference between this and python's `base64` module is that mine works natively with python `str`.

+A conclusion as part of this project has been that Base-64 DOES NOT shorten the length of a string.
+If you have a variable length of string, do not use Base-64 to try to make it a consistent and shorter length.
+Base-64 is generally used to convert data to a consistent FORMAT.
+Use it if you need to make sure a string looks the same i.e is within those 64 characters.

 Sources used:

 - https://en.wikipedia.org/wiki/Base64#Base64_table_from_RFC_4648